solusprotocol1/solus-protocol/README.md

 * **Explorer:** [XRPScan Token Profile](https://xrpscan.com/token/SLS/r95GyZac4butvVcsTWUPpxzekmyzaHsTA5)

 ---
 *© 2026 Solus Protocol.
-All rights reserved.
-SLS is a utility token and does not represent equity or an investment contract.*
+All rights reserved. $SLS is a utility token and does not represent equity or an investment contract.*
 ---
 © 2026 Solus Protocol.
 Built on the XRP Ledger.